 Click here:Fred Whitton Challenge to find out about the Fred Whitton Challenge.
 You can also do the Fred Whitton Challenge in you own time on your own or with friends as the Four Seasons Challenge.
 Find the route and get timing cards and stuff -have your own Challenge – info on the Fred Whitton Site link above.

 The hostel is already filling up with riders, don’t leave booking too late.
 Its a great spectator event too!

 However there are so many passes and quiet roads to chose from that as long as your legs can stand it, great circular cycling trips can be planned from the hostel front door.

-We have secure bike storage (locked shed and a chunky chain to secure bikes to) just outside the hostel front door.
-We can provide stuff to wash your bike and might even find some tools if you have a problem.
 There are 2 great cycle repair, retail stores in Ambleside, so you should never be left without a fix should your bike catch a cold.

 Scenic and relaxing Cycle Rides.

 For the less well endowed in the muscle market there are some really nice quite level routes -some quite long but not too arduous.
 From the hostel you can cycle down to Waterhead, catch a Lakes Ferry (with your bike too!) across to Wray Castle (National Trust) then follow a cycle route to the road ferry across Windermere where you can either take the ferry to Bowness or if you still have some steam left (walk probably) up the hill and drop down into Far sawrey and on to Hawkshead.

 From Hawkshead you can take a quiet back road through Wray and then cycle path back to Ambleside.
 In common with most cycle paths however the cycle path vanishes and you have to use the road at all the dangerous bits!

 There are many other not too taxing or strenuous routes you can ride straight from the hostel.